Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/using-ingress-with-grpc.md

 ## Enable the `GatewayAlpha` feature gate

-If you are using the Gateway API, you need to enable the [`GatewayAlpha`](/kubernetes-ingress-controller/{{page.kong_version}}/references/feature-gates) feature gate in the Kubernetes Ingress Controller.
+If you are using the Gateway API, you need to enable the [`GatewayAlpha`](/kubernetes-ingress-controller/{{page.kong_version}}/references/feature-gates) feature gate in the Kong Ingress Controller.

 ## Deploy a gRPC test application